changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 ### Get thread members

-Use `list_members` to retrieve the members of the thread identified by threadId.
+Use `list_members` to retrieve the members of the thread.

 `[ChatThreadMember]` is the response returned from listing members